-Having just finished another amazing Global Entrepreneurial Week (GEW) I’m brimming with new ideas and have a phone full of new contacts!
+Having just finished another amazing Global Entrepreneurship Week (GEW) I’m brimming with new ideas and have a phone full of new contacts!
 I’ve lost my voice but that’s par for the course after the amount of people I’ve spoken to.

 My business partner and I work with the UK hosts Youth Business International to manage and run GEW each year and this is our 4th year.
 All in all I’ve been involved in some capacity for the last 10 years (if you include Enterprise Week, the UK’s very own predecessor to GEW).